What Are Nameservers & What Does a Name Server Do?

 Nameservers are part of a larger domain called the Domain Name System (DNS), which acts as a directory for the devices and IP addresses attached to it.

 Without this system, we will have to type long IP addresses in our browsers every time we want to open a website.
 Therefore, the service provided by nameservers is invaluable.
-The term ‘nameserver’ can be used to describe any server installed with DNS software.
-However, it usually refers to a web hosting server used to manage client domain names.

 Also Read: How does a website work?